FLUORIDE IN WATER

 - Increased bone density, increased bone brittleness – higher rates of hip fracture.

 - Endocrine system disruption (thyroid gland, pineal gland, and glucose metabolism)

 - Fluoride in water goes by many names: Fluorosilicic acid, hydrofluorosilicic acid, and silicofluoric acid – fluorosilicates are derivative compounds of hexafluorosilicic acid in water.
-The fluoride ion is an effective carrier used in the many fluorinated pharmaceutical drugs Prozac and Rohypnol are two examples.
-Fluorinated pesticides, inorganic compounds known as organo-fluorines, cryolite (sodium aluminum fluoride) pesticide used on food, and sulfuryl fluoride a food fumigant, fungicide, insecticide used in homes, offices, libraries and public environments.
+The fluoride ion is an effective carrier used in many fluorinated pharmaceutical drugs Prozac and Rohypnol are two examples.
+Fluorinated pesticides, inorganic compounds known as organo-fluorines, cryolite (sodium aluminium fluoride) pesticides used on food, and sulfuryl fluoride, a food fumigant, fungicide, insecticide used in homes, offices, libraries and public environments.
 Fluoride as sodium silicofluoride is an insecticide and rodenticide – rat poison.
-Sodium fluorocetate (Compound 1080) is used in baits to kill dingoes.
+Sodium fluoroacetate (Compound 1080) is used in baits to kill dingoes.

-RESPONSIBILITIES A Government has a responsibility to take care of the health of the people.
-We assume that the Government, voted in by ‘we the people’, has our best interests at heart.
-Our Government’s intention is for us to have good dental health.
-Our oral health is so important, and we too want the best, healthiest teeth.
-We want our dental appointments to be rare and problem free, and we want to feel reassured that the future of our children’s teeth is taken care of.
+We assume that the Government voted in by ‘we the people’ have our best interests at heart.
+Our oral health is so important, and we, too, want the best, healthiest teeth.
+We want our dental appointments to be problem-free once in a while and to feel reassured that the future of our children’s teeth is taken care of.
 A beautiful smile is important to our self-esteem, and a beautiful smile is everyone’s right.